 Just as there are independent hostels and bunkhouses in Scotland, they exist in England and Wales too.
 Just take a look at the Independent Hostel Guide (both Hostelworld and HostelBookers seem to be focussed on cities instead of out in the countryside) to see what I mean; there is a book as well as the very useful website.
 Some, such as Corris Youth Hostel in Wales and Kirkby Stephen Hostel in Cumbria, were formerly YHA establishments until refurbishment costs and other reasons caused it to relinquish them.
 Not having tried any of these myself, I cannot comment on quality but any websites that I saw gave a very favourable impression.
 They get listed elsewhere on this website along with a gaggle of other options.
 Could assessing the quality of independent hostels make a good excuse for constructing other explorations of the British countryside?
 It's a promising thought.

-Many hostelling associations are members of Hostelling International and that certainly is true of Ireland's An Óige, Hostelling International Canada, Hostelling International USA, YHA Australia and the Youth Hostel Association of New Zealand but others need checking before you can be sure.
+Many hostelling associations are members of Hostelling International and that certainly is true of Ireland's An Óige, Hostelling International Canada, Hostelling International USA, YHA Australia, the Youth Hostel Association of New Zealand and El Viajero Hostels in South America but others like Generator Hostels, Loki Hostels (agian in South America) or Hideout Hostels Asia need checking before you can be sure.
 Just being a member of any HI member association entitles you to lower rates with any of the other ones.